Christina Scribner, MS, RDN, CEDS, NBHWC

-Background and Philosophy: I am a registered dietitian nutritionist, board certified specialist in both sports dietetics and eating disorders.
+Background and Philosophy: I am a registered dietitian nutritionist, board Certified Specialist in Eating Disorders (CEDS) and Health and Wellness Coach (NBHWC) .
 I have a master’s degree in human nutrition with an integrated minor in exercise physiology and pharmacology.
 I specialize in nutrition therapy for weight related concerns, particularly disordered eating (e.g. emotional eating, restrictive eating, chronic dieting, binge eating) and eating disorders.
 My approach to nutrition counseling is influenced by national board certification as a health and wellness coach, utilizing behavior change therapies.
 I aim to provide interventions which: a) are supported by current, state of the art practice guidelines b) utilize my professional experience and perspective c) are sensitive to patient history and preference d) are collaborative and e) are progressive.
 I am passionate about supporting those who are struggling with eating and their body weight, shape, or size, as well as those striving to optimize health and performance.
 I am honored and humbled by those who trust me in their care.
 I promise to strive to always be worthy of that trust.

 Clinical expertise, over the course of the past 25 years, some of my accomplishments are:

 - Served as the Nutrition Specialist in student health at the University of Colorado-Boulder